-An IPFS Webring
+An IPFS webring

-Webrings were, traditionally, a great way of grouping a community of related websites together― they were particularly useful when search engines weren't so ubiquitous or powerful.
+Webrings were, traditionally, a great way of grouping a community of related websites together; they were particularly useful when search engines weren’t so ubiquitous or powerful.

-Picture of a rendered webring titled 'Tetrinet Webring'.
+Picture of a rendered webring titled “Tetrinet Webring”.

 Picture of tetrinet.us’s web-ring.

-IPFS is the perfect platform for a webring to thrive, and a webring could really help its ecosystem.
+Webrings might be a bit passé, a tad bit retro, but I think it’s a valid approach for making IPFS feel more lively.
+It’s the perfect platform for a webring to thrive, and a webring could really help its ecosystem.

 Why should I join?